Head of Real Estate Europe

 Reijonen has an MSc.
 Technology in Industrial Engineering from the Mercuri Business School.

-AXA Investment Managers - Real Assets
+AXA IM - Real Assets

 Isabelle Scemama is Chief Executive Officer of AXA Investment Managers – Real Assets (AXA) and chairs its management board and executive committee.
 She is also a member of the board of AXA Investment Managers.